This article will give you an introduction to creating applications with TouchGFX.

 - Settings screen - adjusting the desired temperature of our pool

-We will make sure to add a few nice effects and transitions to make the UI work and look nice.
+We will make sure to add a few nice effects and transitions to make the UI works and look nice.

 Even though most of us won’t have direct access to control the temperature of a real pool, we will do our best to make the application as lifelike as possible.
 We will read and adjust temperatures by communicating with our simulated HW via interprocess communication.
-This will make it fairly easy to modify the application to communicate with your real HW whatever that might be.
+The architecture of the UI part of this application will thus resemble the architecture of a real-world application.

 Designing the UI